investing4fun/blog/_posts/2020-12-22-investing.md

 - figure out best ways to **diversity** portfolio (funds, [ETFs](https://en.wikipedia.org/wiki/Exchange-traded_fund)),
 - how to **[hedge](https://www.investopedia.com/terms/h/hedge.asp#:~:text=Hedging%20is%20an%20imperfect%20science,cyclical%20and%20counter%2Dcyclical%20stocks.)** small, private portfolio,
 - **cutting edge** of investing - (like [DeFi](https://www.coindesk.com/what-is-defi) for example).
+- build framework for my own, long term investing

 and think of 2021 specific topics:
 - think about the economic cycle and where we are at now,
 - prepare calendar with major economic events.

-This is probably not a complete list, but my aim is to research one smallish topic a week + one bigger one a month and write it down for my own benefit.
+This is surely not a complete list, but my aim is to research one smallish topic a week + one bigger one a month and write it down for my own benefit.